Explore this page for information, best practices, resources and some options to help you make technology choices for your courses.

 - Use H5P to Create Interactive Videos in MoodleSelma Hamdani (Psychology) Sign in with your Dawson login to view this video.

 - Integrate Interactive PowerPoint Videos and myDALITE into Moodle, using HP5Yann Brouillette (Chemistry) and Carmen Leung (Chemistry)

 - Add Interactivity to PowerPoint Presentations in Moodle using H5P and YouTubeYann Brouillette (Chemistry) and Carmen Leung (Chemistry)

 - How to Backup and Restore your Courses in Moodle

 - Teaching with MoodleUse Dawson login to access this self-paced, online course developed for Dawson faculty

 - Moodle Academy – The Learning Hub for the Global Moodle Community

 - Moodle Video Tutorials

 - How to Add Extra Test Time for Individual Students

-- Self-select Breakout Room in Zoom – As of September 21, the host can now create breakout rooms with the option for participants to self-select which breakout room they would like to join.
+- Self-select Breakout Room in Zoom – The host can create breakout rooms with the option for participants to self-select which breakout room they would like to join.
 If enabled, participants can move freely between breakout rooms, without needing the host’s help.